Virus pandemic an unprecedented test for a young generation

 "It's a lot of fear with family members and stuff," Jalen said.
 "I think a lot of us don't think it will affect us, but it's a worry."

-As this crisis unfolds, her generation likely be tested like never before, especially those whose families are already on the edge, financially and health-wise.
+As this crisis unfolds, her generation likely will be tested like never before, especially those whose families are already on the edge, financially and health-wise.

 "It's going to make them feel differently about their mortality, possibly, what the world offers, what security looks like," said Cathy Cohen, a political science professor at the University of Chicago, who regularly tracks the views of young people.